gitlabhq/gitlab-runner/docs/install/kubernetes.md

 # Run GitLab Runner on a Kubernetes cluster

-**Tip:**
+TIP: **Tip:**

 We also provide a [GitLab Runner Helm Chart](https://docs.gitlab.com/ce/install/kubernetes/gitlab_runner_chart.html)

 To install the GitLab CI Runner on Kubernetes there are several resources that need to be defined and then pushed to the cluster with `kubectl`.
 This topic covers how to:

-1. Register the new runner using the API
+1. Register the new runner using the API.
-1. Define the runner ConfigMap in a yaml file
+1. Define the runner ConfigMap in a yaml file.
-1. Define the runner Deployment yaml file
+1. Define the runner Deployment yaml file.
-1. Push the definitions to a Kubernetes cluster using `kubectl`
+1. Push the definitions to a Kubernetes cluster using `kubectl`.

 ## Register the new runner using the API
 The runner must first be registered to your project (or group or instance) so that the runner token